watchly/docs/docs/install/cloud.md

 ## Create User Account

-Visit [Cloud.axiom.co](cloud.axiom.co) to create your user account.
+Visit **https://cloud.axiom.co/** to create your user account.
 You will see the Axiom Cloud welcome page for you to register your details.

 <img class="axi-window-shadow" src="/assets/shots/axiomcloud.png" alt="Axiom Cloud overview" />